St. Luke's United Methodist Church (Dubuque, Iowa): History

 The church can trace its origins back to the founding of the city of Dubuque.
 Barton Randle, preached the first sermon on Iowa soil on November 6, 1833.
 First services were held in 1833 in a multipurpose log cabin building in what is now Washington Square.
 Subsequent buildings were built in 1834 (also in what is now Washington Square), 1839 (across the street), 1853 (on Main Street between 11th and 12th Streets), and the current building at the corner of 12th and Main Streets.

 The present church was built in 1896, and the congregation began worshiping in the building in 1897.
 The church is noted for their collection of over 100 Tiffany Stained glass windows.
 It has been called "one of the five finest Religious Tiffany collections in the world."
 The Angel in the window of the Angel among the Lilies is rumored to bear the likeness of the young deceased daughter of the people who had sponsored that particular window.
 Since 1990, the church has made an effort to restore and preserve these windows.

 The pipe organ in the church is also of historic interest.
 When the Farand and Votey organ was purchased, two train cars were required to bring the parts to Dubuque.
 Because the train could not get across the river, barges than were used to float the parts over so that they could be installed in the church.
 The organ has about 1,000 pipes.
 At the time of installation, it was one of the largest organs in the area, however over the years it has been eclipsed by others.
-The pipe organ contains 36 ranks or pipes, about 2,200 total and was restored in 1992 by the Fowler Organ Company, Lansing, Mi.
+The pipe organ contains 36 ranks or pipes, about 2,200 total and was restored in 1992 by the Fowler Organ Company, Lansing, Michigan.